Titanocene dicarbonyl

 Dicarbonylbis(cyclopentadienyl)titanium is the chemical compound with the formula (η5-C5H5)2Ti(CO)2, abbreviated Cp2Ti(CO)2.
 This maroon-coloured, air-sensitive species is soluble in aliphatic and aromatic solvents.
 It has been used for the deoxygenation of sulfoxides, reductive coupling of aromatic aldehydes and reduction of aldehydes.

 Structure and synthesis

-Cp2Ti(CO)2 is prepared by the reduction of titanocene dichloride with magnesium as a slurry in THT under an atmosphere of carbon monoxide.
+Cp2Ti(CO)2 is prepared by the reduction of titanocene dichloride with magnesium as a slurry in THF under an atmosphere of carbon monoxide.